EGU announces extensive annual meeting fee-waiver scheme

 The opportunity to participate in vEGU21: Gather Online is especially meaningful for Armand.
 “Participating for free in this EGU conference will be very beneficial for me because it will be an opportunity to exchange with the experts in my field of research,” he says, “and it will allow researchers from all over the world to exchange their knowledge.”

-PhD candidates from all middle-income countries will also be eligible to attend vEGU21 for free, and the early-bird registration cost for all other PhD candidates has been reduced to €75.
+PhD candidates from PhD candidates enrolled at an institute in a low-, lower-middle, or upper-middle income country according to the World Bank definition will also be eligible to attend vEGU21 for free, and the early-bird registration cost for all other PhD candidates has been reduced to €75.
 In addition, every geoscience undergraduate and master’s student, no matter their country of affiliation, can register to attend the annual meeting for free.
 The charge for submitting an abstract will remain €40.

 “EGU’s goal is to make it possible for Earth, planetary, and space scientists from around the world to engage with each other to help stimulate new collaborations and discoveries,” van der Beek says.
 “The past year has demonstrated the vital importance of science and scientific collaboration, and the Union wants to do what we can to empower the global geoscience community to work together on the many critical issues that humanity will still face once the pandemic is finally over.”

 An important benefit of the online meeting and fee-waiver scheme will be to create a broader and more diverse audience than is possible at an in-person meeting.
 Dasapta Erwin Irawan, a hydrogeologist from Indonesia, is excited about the fully virtual experience.
 “It’s very important to be able to join geoscience meetings to share my research results, but transportation costs are very high, especially for us in Southeast Asian countries,” he says.